 31.14.
 Records Retention and Use.
 Records of a positive drug or alcohol test or refusal to submit to such test shall be maintained for a period of six (6) years from the date of the incident which gave rise to the positive test or refusal, so long as there is no subsequent positive test, refusal to submit to a test or failure to comply with rehabilitation program requirements referenced in Section 8.
 At the conclusion of this six-year period or any extension of such six-year period caused by a subsequent positive test, refusal to submit to a test, or failure to comply with rehabilitation program requirements, all records of positive test or refusal to submit to such test shall be removed from City files.
-All such records shall not be utilized for any purpose after six years from the date of the incident which gave rise to the positive test or refusal, so long as there is no subsequent positive test, refusal to a test or failure to comply with rehabilitation program requirements, all such records shall not be utilized for any purpose after six years from the date of the incident which gave rise to the positive test or refusal, so long as there is no subsequent positive test, refusal to submit to a test or failure to comply with rehabilitation program requirements referenced in Section 8 except that if a record of disciplinary suspension is retained for a longer period as authorized by Section 11.4 of the Contract, then the related drug or alcohol test records may be retained for as long as the record of suspension.
+All such records shall not be utilized for any purpose after six years from the date of the incident which gave rise to the positive test or refusal, so long as there is no subsequent positive test, refusal to submit to a test or failure to comply with rehabilitation program requirements referenced in Section 8 except that if a record of disciplinary suspension is retained for a longer period as authorized by Section 11.4 of the Contract, then the related drug or alcohol test records may be retained for as long as the record of suspension.